 12. Your friends and family are concerned

-You may identify that your partner is problematic when the people close to you start asking why you’re being treated in a bad manner.
+You may identify that your partner is problematic when the people close to you start asking why you’re being treated in a harmful manner.
 They’re more likely to notice when your partner condescendingly talks to you.
 And it’s up to you to use your instincts to determine if they’re right.

 13. You don’t feel like yourself when with them

-When you are in a relationship with someone, they need to appreciate you and love you for you.
+When you are in a relationship with someone, they need to appreciate and love you for you.
 Relationships are about making compromises because everyone has a unique personality.
-However, if you have to fake it or hardly feel like yourself when you’re around your partner, then there’s a problem.
+However, if you have to fake it or hardly feel like yourself when you’re around your partner, there’s a problem.

 When you date someone for a couple of years, they are expected to know important dates in your life.
 This could be your birthday, graduation, or anniversary.
-Human is to error; so, forgetting once in a while is acceptable.
+Human is to error, so, forgetting once in a while is acceptable.